 Elementary classrooms in grades 1-5 utilize grade level carts of iPad 2's.
-This spring, the LSA Board of Trustees approved the expansion of the 1:1 iPad program to sixth grade for the 2013-2014 school year.
-Students entering grade six will need an iPad 2, 16 GB with Wifi (minimum specifications) on the first day of school in August.
+Sixth grade students participate in the 1:1 iPad program that continues through twelfth grade.
+Students entering grade six will need an iPad 4, 16 GB with Wifi (minimum specifications) on the first day of school in August.
 A mobile laptop cart equipped with MacBook Airs is available for check-out by all elementary teachers.
-This summer, our Elementary Technology Center has been re-designed with new equipment - MacBook Air laptops and iPads - and new furnishings that capitalize on the mobility inherent in a wireless, laptop lab environment.
+Our Elementary Technology Center contains MacBook Air laptops, iPads, and furnishings that capitalize on the mobility inherent in a wireless, laptop lab environment.

 As students pursue excellence in both our academic and enrichment programs (which include foreign language, art, music, technology and library) they become aware of the importance of leadership, character education, and service to community.
 Students transition to seventh grade with poise and confidence because they are aware of the partnership and support system provided by their families, the faculty, and the administrators involved in the elementary division.